reiko321/liri-node-app/README.md

 Name of the venue
 Venue location
-Date of the Event (use moment to format this as "MM/DD/YYYY")
+Date of the Event (formatted as "MM/DD/YYYY")

 If no event is provided then your program will default to "Metallica".